AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation-0.9.0-b2.md

 !!!
 Note "NTS: As SAK needs template files, I guess installation can't be fully automated..."

-##:sak-sak-logo: Manual install (for Beta 0.9.0-b3, February 2022)
+##:sak-sak-logo: Manual install (for Beta 0.9.0-b2, January 2022)

-This third beta contains some fixes, extra examples, and - for some of the examples - the introduction / integration with HAM3: [The Material 3 themes for Home Assistant!][ha-m3-themes-url]

-\#TODO: List changes and adapt manual install
+!!!
+Warning "This is an OLD version!!"

+This second beta contains some changes in the layout and `!includes` to make it more up-to-date with current Home Assistant possibilities and requires less manual work.

+The first beta was still based on an very old config of mine.
+This version uses the possibilities described in [Splitting up the configuration](https://www.home-assistant.io/docs/configuration/splitting_configuration/).

 This beta version expects the files to be using the following directory structure with their files.
 If your structure differs, put the files into YOUR location, and don't forget to adjust the `!include` statements.

 ###My Folder Structure